rewbs/sd-parseq/README.md

 ## Usage

+For a video tutorial on getting started with Parseq, see:  https://www.youtube.com/watch?v=MXRjTOE2v64

+In summary, there are 2 steps to perform:

 ### Step 1: Create your parameter manifest

 * Go to https://sd-parseq.web.app/ (or run the UI yourself from this repo with `npm start`)